jacobhilton/deep_learning_curriculum/3-Training-at-Scale.md

 ## Suggested exercise

+Note: this exercise is fun, but not that directly useful unless you are going to be writing GPU code, which is not that common.

 Write an implementation of [Adam](https://arxiv.org/abs/1412.6980) using Triton, which is "fused" in the sense that the entire update is performed by a single call to low-level GPU code.

 - First write the code for the update rule that can be compiled using `@triton.jit` decorator.